isc-projects/bind9/doc/arm/reference.rst

    If ``yes`` (the default), DNS NOTIFY messages are sent when a zone the server is authoritative for changes, see :ref:`notify`.
-   The messages are sent to the servers listed in the zone's NS records (except the master server identified in the SOA MNAME field), and to any servers listed in the ``also-notify`` option.
+   The messages are sent to the servers listed in the zone's NS records (except the primary server identified in the SOA MNAME field), and to any servers listed in the ``also-notify`` option.

-   If ``master-only``, notifies are only sent for master zones.
+   If ``master-only``, notifies are only sent for primary zones.
 If ``explicit``, notifies are sent only to servers explicitly listed using ``also-notify``.
 If ``no``, no notifies are sent.

    The ``notify`` option may also be specified in the ``zone`` statement, in which case it overrides the ``options notify`` statement.
-It would only be necessary to turn off this option if it caused slaves to crash.
+It would only be necessary to turn off this option if it caused secondary zones to crash.

 ``notify-to-soa``
    If ``yes`` do not check the nameservers in the NS RRset against the SOA MNAME.
-Normally a NOTIFY message is not sent to the SOA MNAME (SOA ORIGIN) as it is supposed to contain the name of the ultimate master.
-Sometimes, however, a slave is listed as the SOA MNAME in hidden master configurations and in that case you would want the ultimate master to still send NOTIFY messages to all the nameservers listed in the NS RRset.
+Normally a NOTIFY message is not sent to the SOA MNAME (SOA ORIGIN) as it is supposed to contain the name of the ultimate primary server.
+Sometimes, however, a secondary server is listed as the SOA MNAME in hidden primary configurations; in that case, the ultimate primary should be set to still send NOTIFY messages to all the nameservers listed in the NS RRset.

 ``recursion``